 Tyrosinase is an enzyme that induces melanin production, influencing skin pigmentation.
 Inhibition of tyrosinase activity lightens skin tone.

-Several clinical studies have shown Mulethi’s potential against Atopic Dermatitis, photo damage and rosacea, with its active compounds glycyrrhetinic acid and licochalcone A being effective in latter cases.
+Other clinical studies have also highlighted its potential against atopic dermatitis, photo-damage, and rosacea, with active compounds like glycyrrhetinic acid and licochalcone A proving particularly effective.

-Mulethi may also provide anti-aging benefits due to its antioxidative and photo protective properties.
+Mulethi may also provide anti-aging benefits, thanks to its antioxidative and photo protective properties.

-In a study, licorice extract, created using a gentle, eco-friendly extraction method with a glycerol and water mix, has strong antioxidant, tyrosinase-inhibiting, and elastase-blocking properties.
-These qualities contribute to its anti-inflammatory effects and make it an effective anti-aging ingredient.
+A study using a gentle, eco-friendly licorice extraction method found that it has strong antioxidant, tyrosinase-inhibiting, and elastase-blocking properties, contributing to its anti-inflammatory effects and making it an ideal anti-aging ingredient.

 Not only does mulethi offer numerous benefits for the skin, but it also has potential advantages for your hair.

-A recent study on rabbits has shown that licorice has ability to promote hair growth.
-The study tested the safety, stability, and hair growth effects of ethanol extract of licorice.
-The hair tonic containing this extract showed hair growth results similar to control (minoxidil).
+Animal studies suggest that licorice can promote hair growth and reduce hairfall.
+The hair tonic containing ethanol extract of licorice showed hair growth results similar to control (minoxidil).
 It was also found to be stable and safe for topical use on the scalp.

 Benefits of licorice for hair are not just limited to this, it has also been clinically proven to fight dandruff, which is a sign of flaky and inflamed skin.

-What more to think of licorice can be your next best beauty regimen, just give it a try, but use it in moderation and consult a dermatologist before use to ensure it’s safe for you!
+What’s more to think of, licorice can be your next best beauty regimen.
+Just give it a try, but use it in moderation and consult a dermatologist before use to ensure it’s safe for you!

 How to Use Mulethi